-Smart Energy Communities (Project A) will be established in one or more communities in the Tennessee Valley power service region to model the most efficient energy use processes and upgrades available.
+Smart Energy Technologies (SET) will be established in one or more communities in the Tennessee Valley power service region to model the most efficient energy use processes and upgrades available.
 An example of such a project would be one that provides a range of energy efficiency technologies and the primary enabling elements of a smart grid (intelligent devices, two-way communications, and information management) on a typical power distributor system.
-Technology or efficiency applications could include but not be limited to: highefficiency appliances, high-efficiency air conditioning or water heating, lighting upgrades, smart meters, consumer interface/display devices, grid integrated renewable energy, energy storage, electric vehicle and vehicle charging, voltage optimization, and the full characterization of the carbon impact of such a deployment.
+Technology or efficiency applications could include but not be limited to: high- efficiency appliances, high-efficiency air conditioning or water heating, lighting upgrades, smart meters, consumer interface/display devices, grid integrated renewable energy, energy storage, electric vehicle and vehicle charging, voltage optimization, and the full characterization of the carbon impact of such a deployment.
 Additionally, numerous opportunities exist for testing technologies that are being considered today.
-This project will also cover the demandresponse side, using energy efficiency with demand response to make a house function as a machine that works in conjunction with the power grid/power delivery system.
-Project A will be about exploring the opportunities and testing the interaction of smart grid devices and ultra-efficient homes.
+This project will also cover the demand-response side, using energy efficiency with demand response to make a house function as a machine that works in conjunction with the power grid/power delivery system.
+SET will be about exploring the opportunities and testing the interaction of smart grid devices and ultra-efficient homes.
 This project will take advantage of the investments local utilities have made in the smart grid system, and priority will be given to those areas that have advanced systems already in place.

-Extreme Energy Makeovers (Project B) will be established for at least two communities of homes or residences located in different climate regions in the Tennessee Valley.
-Project B will include cost-effective, deep-energy retrofits, maximizing the use of the energy reduction measures and focusing on a whole house approach.
-These measures could include weatherization, air sealing, high-efficiency heat pumps, high-efficiency air conditioners, duct replacing/repairing, ENERGY STAR windows, building envelope insulating, high efficiency light fixtures, crawl space and attic insulation, heat pump water heaters, ENERGY STAR appliances, and whole-house ventilation.
+Extreme Energy Makeovers (EEM) will be a project established in at least two communities of homes or residences located in different climate regions in the Tennessee Valley.
+EEM will include cost-effective, deep-energy retrofits, maximizing the use of the energy reduction measures and focusing on a whole house approach.
+These measures could include: weatherization, air sealing, high-efficiency heat pumps, high-efficiency air conditioners, duct replacing/repairing, ENERGY STAR® windows, building envelope insulating, high efficiency light fixtures, crawl space and attic insulation, heat pump water heaters, ENERGY STAR appliances, and whole-house ventilation.
 Each home will go through a building diagnostic and analysis (energy audit), utilizing blower door testing to identify the most cost effective energy reduction measures.
 The measures implemented will be tailored to meet the needs of each home through implementation of the most cost-effective measures for the home.
-The target for Project B will be homes 20 years or older in lower-income communities.
-The goal of the Extreme Energy Makeover is to achieve a 25 percent energy reduction of the home’s energy use.
-The estimated energy savings is 1,000 MWH/yr at approximately $10/square foot.
+The target for EEM will be homes 20 years or older in lower-income communities.
+The goal of EEM is to achieve a 25 percent energy reduction of the home’s energy use.
+The estimated energy savings is 1,000 MWH/yr. at approximately $10/square foot.

-- Conduct a study of similar projects across the U.S. to determine best practices/lessons learned.
-This study will be instrumental in developing the Requests for Information (RFI) and Requests for Proposal (RFP).
+- Conduct a national benchmarking study of similar projects across the U.S. to determine best practices/lessons learned.
+This study will be instrumental in developing the Requests for Proposals (RFPs).

-- After RFP submittals are received and evaluated, projects will be awarded based on alignment with stated concept and goals, emissions reduction magnitudes (where applicable), project team member capabilities, energy savings (where applicable), and timeliness of completing such projects before the final completion date.
+- After the RFP submittals are evaluated, projects will be awarded based upon alignment with the stated concepts and goals for each project, emissions reduction magnitudes (where applicable), project team member capabilities, energy savings (where applicable), and timeliness of completing such projects before the final completion date.

 |Report to EPA||Semi-annually|